 Campaign Against Arms Trade (CAAT) in the UK works to end the international arms trade.

 Campaign for Nuclear Disarmament campaigns non-violently to rid the world of nuclear weapons and other weapons of mass destruction and to create genuine security for future generations.

-Crisis Action, an international NGO which “aims to help avert conflicts, prevent human rights abuses and ensure governments fulfil their obligations to protect civilians” – the British Humanist Association is a Network Member.
+Crisis Action, an international NGO which “aims to help avert conflicts, prevent human rights abuses and ensure governments fulfil their obligations to protect civilians” – Humanists UK is a Network Member.